Mitesh0101/MongoDB/README.md

 ```

 ### Filtering & Paginating Results (Cursor Methods)
-When you run `find()`, MongoDB returns a "cursor".
-You can chain methods to this cursor to format your results.
+I found that the `find()` method returns a "cursor."
+I can chain various methods to this cursor to format and limit my results.

 ```javascript
 // COUNTING: How many students have a GPA strictly greater than 9?